 In a world of daily deal sites and online coupon codes, almost every traveler is looking to get a bargain on their tours and excursions for their upcoming vacation.
-So it’s important to find a strategy that will draw customers in and encourage them to purchase products and promotions from your business.
+So it’s important to find coupon strategies that will draw customers in and encourage them to purchase products and promotions from your business.

 After all, offering a great deal via a coupon can mean the difference between a customer choosing your tour business and opting for another activity operator in your area.